Plants For Coastal Strand

 Sisyrinchium californicum Yellow-eyed Grass

-Sisyrinchium californica, Yellow-Eyed Grass, is a small perennial about 8 inches tall.
-It forms a little clump of iris leaves.
-The flowers are yellow and appear May through June.
-Yellow-Eyed Grass lik...
+Sisyrinchium californicum, Yellow-Eyed Grass, is a small perennial about 8 inches tall that forms a little clump of iris leaves with bunches of yellow flowers that appear May through June.
+Yellow-Eyed...
 Learn more.

 Solanum douglasii White Nightshade